camunda-community-hub/bpmn-driven-testing/README.md

 }
 ```

-When a test is started, the generated test rule handles the creation of the process engine as well as the process definition deployment.
+When a test is started, the generated code handles the creation of the process engine as well as the process definition deployment.
 On the other hand, the test case execution handles the process instance start, applies the specified behavior and verifies that the process instance has passed the correct activities.

 A developer can solely focus on the actual implementation!